 To strike the right tonal balance between positive and playful, but without being flippant, serious and considered, but without being stuffy and overly corporate.

-The challenge with this work was in striking the right tonal balance for the commutations package.
-The client was keen that it didn’t come across “too corporate or inaccessible.”
-They wanted a strong, bold look that presented a “positive, forward-thinking story” about their investment, which would encourage people to find out more and apply to their programmes.
+The client wanted a strong, bold look that presented a “positive, forward-thinking story” about their investment, which would encourage people to find out more and apply to their programmes.

-The Arts Council communications can contain complex information and so an important factor with this work was that the design didn’t add to the complexity, and in fact helped to deliver clarity of message.
-It was important then that the style was simple but thoughtful, friendly and fun, but not silly.
+The Arts Council communications contain complex information and so an important factor with this work was that the design didn’t add to the complexity, and in fact helped to deliver clarity of message.